 As already mentioned, UODL is part of North-West University.
 Our offices are situated on the Potchefstroom campus from where it serves the entire country as well as Namibia.
 There is a call centre you can phone (018 2855900) and an email address (DistancePotch@nwu.ac.za) to assist with any problems and questions.
 Classes are presented at 65 learner support centres at scheduled times.
 A list of learner support centres is available on our website.

 How does it work?

-The distance learning study mode at NWU works on the principal of interactive white-board sessions.
+The distance learning study mode at NWU works on the principle of interactive white-board sessions.
 This means that a lecturer is physically standing in class giving a lecture.
-The lecture is broadcasted to the different learner support centres country wide.
+The lecture is broadcasted to the different learner support centres countrywide.
 You actually sit in class hundreds of kilometres away receiving a lecture.
 You can also interact with the lecturer and ask relevant questions.
-During the semester you hand in assignments and at the end of the semester you write an exam.
+During the semester you hand in assignments and at the end of the semester, you write an exam.

 In the times we are living in, OUDL is a great option to study at your own time, at your own pace and in the comfort of your own home.
 It is also offered at a price that you can afford.
 If this triggered your curiosity, click on this link http://ow.ly/CAqC30kk85O and complete the form.
 One of our marketers will contact you.
 Alternatively, you can go to our website at distance.nwu.ac.za for more information or to our Facebook page.